Factbox - Latest on the spread of coronavirus around the world

 (Interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser)

-* Mainland China had 15 new infections, down from 24 cases a day earlier, bringing the total to 80,793.
-The death toll touched 3,169, up by 11 from the previous day.
+* Mainland China had eight new cases by Thursday, down from 15 cases a day earlier.
+That brings the total number of cases in mainland China to 80,813.
+The death toll touched 3,176, up by seven from the previous day.

-* Sweden, with around 460 confirmed cases, reported its first death on Wednesday.
-The country has banned public gatherings of more than 500 people to stop the spread of the disease.

-* Switzerland stepped up measures to slow the spread of the coronavirus that has killed four people and sickened hundreds in the Alpine country.
+* Poland has reported its first death from coronavirus.
+So far, 47 cases have been confirmed in the country.

-* France’s coronavirus death toll rose by almost 50% to 48.
-The total number of confirmed cases rose to 2,281.
+* Italy’s death toll from the coronavirus epidemic shot past 1,000 as the economic impact worsened.
+The total number of infections rose to 15,113.

-* In Denmark, 514 people were diagnosed with the coronavirus as of Wednesday, rising 10-fold since Monday.
-The country will close all schools and universities and start sending home all employees in the public sector with non-critical jobs.

-* Turkey confirmed its first case on Wednesday, becoming the last major economy to report an outbreak after taking what the WHO described as “vigilant, cautious” measures to delay the disease.
+* The number of confirmed cases across the UK rose 29% to 590 over the past 24 hours.
+Ten people have died.

-* Poland, which has confirmed 26 cases, will close all schools starting Monday.
+* The death toll in France rose to 61 from Wednesday’s 48.
+The country will close all nurseries, schools and universities from Monday.

-* Bosnia, Serbia and Moldova have closed air travel from virus-hit countries.
-Moldova and Bosnia’s Serb region have also shut schools and universities.
+* Turkish schools will be closed for one week and universities for three weeks from March 16 and sports events will be held without spectators until end-April.

-* Austria will deny entry to people arriving from Italy and has banned indoor events of more than 100 people and close schools from next week until April, along with the Czech Republic which is also closing schools and universities.
+* Austria will deny entry to people arriving from Italy, ban indoor events of more than 100 people and close schools from next week until April, along with the Czech Republic which is also closing schools and universities.

-* Bulgaria reported the first death from coronavirus.
-The confirmed cases in the Balkan country reached seven.
+* Bulgaria plans to declare a state of emergency as the country’s confirmed cases rose sharply to 23.

 * Ukraine said it would restrict mass events and close schools and universities in capital Kiev.